jamiewilbraham/azure-docs/articles/cognitive-services/LUIS/luis-concept-data-storage.md

 ms.author: diberry
 ---

-# Data storage and removal in Language Understanding (LUIS) Cognitive Services
+# Data storage and removal in Language Understanding (LUIS) Cognitive Research Technologies
 LUIS stores data encrypted in an Azure data store corresponding to the region specified by the key.
 This data is stored for 30 days.

 ## Export and delete app